jayatigupta05/NetSentry/README.md

-## NetSentry — Lightweight Hybrid Intrusion Detection System
+## Lightweight Hybrid Intrusion Detection System

 **NetSentry** is a prototype Intrusion Detection System (IDS) that combines rule-based filtering with anomaly detection